barionleg/cesium.wiki.gs/Contributor's-Guide.md

 <a name="setupeclipse">
 ## Set up Eclipse

 Although we encourage contributors to use their IDE of choice, many of us use Eclipse.
-Here is how we set it up:
+Here's the minimal setup we use.

 * Install the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) if it isn't already.
 * Download the [Eclipse IDE](http://www.eclipse.org/downloads/) for Java Developers.
 Extract to a directory of your choice.
 Run it.